Mitsubishi Materials Corporation

 In March 2020, the Group decided to endorse the recommendations of the TCFD*2 and participate in the TCFD Consortium, which consists of companies, financial institutions and other organizations which support those recommendations.
 We will appropriately disclose the impact (risks and opportunities) of climate change on the Group’s business operations and the results of analyzing that impact in line with the TCFD recommendations.

 The Group answers questionnaires for the CDP (a non-profit organization) on a yearly basis.
 On an 8-step scoring from A to D-, in the fiscal year ended March 2024, we have achieved an "A-" in the CDP Climate Change assessment and CDP Water Security assessment.
-We have also recognized the "Supplier Engagement Leader" in CDP 2023 Supplier Engagement Rating.
+We have also been recognized the "Supplier Engagement Leader" in CDP Supplier Engagement Rating.
 For details, please see the following link.

 • *2 TCFD: Task Force on Climate-related Financial Disclosures.
 The TCFD was established in 2016 by the Financial Stability Board, an international organization that seeks to stabilize financial systems.